-Coronavirus Pandemic
+Pandemic

-Infection rate leads to high staff absence.
+Infection rate leads to high staff absence and lack of support for priority processes.

-- Coronavirus Pandemic mitigation plan in place. - Geographical distribution of facilities and staff. - Briefings and advice provided on safety, health and well-being. - Independent external support and resources available.
+- Pandemic mitigation plan in place. - Crisis management and business recovery procedures. - Geographical distribution of facilities and staff. - Briefings and advice provided on safety, health and well-being. - Independent external support and resources available. - Response aligned with UK Government advice and formulated with the oversight of BEIS.